 Denominator Exception: Documentation of patients with primary headache diagnosis and imaging other than CT or MRI obtained (M1028)

-Denominator Exception: Documentation of System reason(s) for obtaining imaging of the head (CT or MRI) (i.e., needed as part of a clinical trial; other clinician ordered the study) (G9537)
+Denominator Exception: Imaging needed as part of a clinical trial; or other clinician ordered the study (G9537)

 Performance Not Met: Imaging of the head (CT or MRI) was NOT obtained, Reason not given (M1029)